-After rising for four consecutive quarters to a record high of 10,098 in the fourth quarter of 2007, attendance at transportation-related meetings dropped off to 8,200 for the period of January-February-March 2008.
-Still, the first quarter 2008 figure represents a 49 percent increase over the same quarter a year ago.
-MoDOT emphasizes customer involvement in the decision-making process and in providing the information that drivers need to cope with the impacts of construction.
+Attendance at transportation-related meetings climbed for the fourth consecutive quarter to a record high of 10,098.
+The fourth quarter 2007 total represented a 37.3 percent increase over the same quarter of 2006 and a 13.5 percent increase from the third quarter 2007 total.
+Again, MoDOT's proactive approach to preparing persons in St. Louis for the impending closure of Interstate 64 accounted for a substantial portion of the total.
+More than 1,800 persons attended Interstate 64 related presentations during October-November-December.
+MoDOT continues to emphasize customer involvement in the decision-making process and in providing the information that drivers need to cope with the impacts of construction.
 MoDOT Community Relations managers meet quarterly to review this measure and to share best practices that help improve performance.